United States sanctions against China: Fentanyl

-Sanctions related to the 2023 Chinese balloon incident
+2023 Chinese balloon incident

 In May 2024, the U.S. Commerce Department added 37 units of China Electronics Technology Group Corporation (CETC) to the Entity List for their role in the 2023 Chinese balloon incident.

-Sanctions related to support of North Korea's ballistic missile program
+North Korea

 In July 2024, the U.S. sanctioned several individuals and entities in China for their alleged involvement in the procurement of items for North Korea's ballistic missile and space programs.

 Cyberattack actors

 In December 2024, OFAC sanctioned Sichuan Silence Information Technology Company while federal prosecutors indicted one of its employees for ransomware attacks.

-Sanctions under the second Trump administration

-Addition to 1260H of the National Defense Authorization Act

-In January 2025, the U.S. Department of Defense updated its Chinese Military Companies (CMC) list under Section 1260H of the National Defense Authorization Act, adding numerous companies like Tencent and COSCO Shipping and removing others.